 Insects are responsible for one out of every three bites of food.
 With new reports showing pollinators remain in steep decline, let’s get straight to what we can do about it.
 Fortunately, it’s been proven that regular homeowners can achieve a great deal!
 Here are 10 ideas to help pollinators from home—from planting a pollinator strip of flowers to choosing native plants.

 Our Insect Population is Disappearing

-Unless you’ve been living under a rock, you’re well aware that the populations of our native bees, butterflies, and other insect pollinators have been declining for several decades.
+You’re probably well aware that the populations of our native bees, butterflies, and other insect pollinators have been declining for several decades.
 A study from January 2019, indicates 40% of insect species are threatened with extinction.
 Perhaps you’ve noticed fewer butterflies and bees in your own backyard?

 Why does this matter?
 First, no insects means no food.
 One out of every three bites of food you eat is due to pollinators.
 About three-fourths of all flowering plants are pollinated by insects, as well as the crops that produce more than one-third of the world’s food supply.
 Importantly, insects are the bedrock of our entire ecosystem (birds, lizards, frogs, and other wildlife).
 Without insects, birds and fish and small mammals decline; if they decline, the entire food web is affected.